kamil-matula/CoPoleci/README.md

 and the system in response to his or her choices shows him or her a list of several suggestions, but excluding films that the user has already seen.

-SCREENSHOTS:
+## SCREENSHOTS:

 ![loginscreen](https://user-images.githubusercontent.com/47063149/85290241-f6fc9b00-b498-11ea-8500-da2502fa339b.jpg)

-SHORT INSTRUCTION:
+## SHORT INSTRUCTION:
-After importing "CoPoleci?" database to your server you have to put a file called "root_config.txt" in bin/Debug.
+After you clone the project first thing you need to do is to edit a file called "root_config.txt" which is in bin/Debug.
-This file should contain five lines - in sequence: nickname, password, server address, database name and port.
+This file contains five lines - in sequence: nickname, password, server address, database name and port.
-For example:

-root

-mypassword

-localhost

-copoleci

-3306

-And that's all!
-If your server is on and correct file is in the correct place, everything should work.
+By default you can see there is a root's account with no password and localhost server on port 3306.

+Second thing is to turn on the server and create+import database - to make it faster you can simply double-click DataInserter.bat file and enter your root's password twice.

+And this is it.
+Everything should work now.
 Have fun!